 Consider riding your bike one way until you are comfortable and confident with your new commute.
 Or perhaps, if you’re not ready to battle the hill today, put your bike on a bus or take your bike on the Metrorail on the way home.

 Carry a small backpack with only essentials needed like a small make-up pouch or lunch.
 If you’re carrying your clothes in daily, consider packing an outfit that is not bulky.
-If you plan to bike regularly, it is worth investing in a rack, panniers or a front basket to keep your back free.
+If you plan to bike regularly, it is worth investing in a rack, panniers, or a front basket to carry the weight.

 There are several apps and online resources available to assist in planning your route.
 Plan ahead so that you don’t get lost.
 Always keep a map in hand for days when your phone battery does not cooperate.
-The Bicycle Comfort Map from our friends at BikeArlington is a great map of the area that highlights different levels of biking, bike related amenities such as water fountains, restrooms and more.
+Our friends at BikeArlington have great resources you can use.